Research

 can

 - Moral uncertainty, proportionality, and bargaining.
-Ergo.
+Ergo,

 [coauthors: Patrick Kaczmarek and Michael Plant |